KamDiaV/vesna-website/README.md

 # Vesna | Landscape Studio

-**Vesna** is a multi-page static website for a landscape design studio, built following the BEM methodology and responsive design principles.
+**Vesna** is a multi-page website for a landscape design studio, built following the BEM methodology and responsive design principles.
 The site showcases services in landscape planning, greening, and site improvement, features a portfolio of completed projects, and includes forms to request a free consultation or callback.

 ---